The Spice Square, also known as Rahba Kedima, is a smaller market, less densely packed with tourists.

 Riads and hotels have places for you to sunbathe, and it is acceptable to wear shorts and bathing suits there..

-If you’re looking for a place that is a combination of many different things, from the ancient to modernity,
+If you’re looking for a place that is a combination of many different things, from the ancient to modernity, a place that is diverse and can often feel like an organised chaos, yet perfectly functional, a place that will transport you to the world of 1001 Nights,

 Then Marrakech is for you.

-Arm yourself with plenty of knowledge before you arrive so that you will know what to expect.
+Arm yourself with plenty of knowledge so that you will know what to expect.

-That way, you will have an unforgettable experience and come away with memories of places and people that will stay with you forever.
+That way, you will have an unforgettable experience and come away with memories of places and people that will remain with you forever.

-Marrakech is easily doable on foot.
+Marrakech is a walkable city and easily doable on foot.

-If you’re staying in the medina, you can get to most places relatively quickly by walking.
+If you’re staying in the medina, you can get to most places by walking.

-If this is not easy for you or the heat is a bit much, the other option is to take a tuk- tuk.
+If you have mobility issues or the heat is a problem, the other option is to take a tuk- tuk.

-Most riads can organise a pick-up point and give the driver directions to where you need to go.
+Most riads can organise a pick-up point for you and give the driver directions to where you need to go.

 It’s a fun way to get around, and some of them are rather elaborately decorated.